agenium-scale/boost.simd/README.md

 NSIMD
 =====

-NSIMD is a vectorization library that abstracts SIMD programming (<https://en.wikipedia.org/wiki/SIMD>).
-It was especially designed to allow developers to exploit the maximum power of processors at a low development cost.
+NSIMD is a vectorization library that abstracts [SIMD programming](<https://en.wikipedia.org/wiki/SIMD>).
+It was designed to exploit the maximum power of processors at a low development cost.

-To get maximum performances NSIMD counts mainly on the inline optimization pass of the compiler.
-Therefore using any mainstream compiler such as GCC, Clang, MSVC, Xlc, ICC, … with NSIMD will give you a zero-overhead SIMD abstraction library.
+To achieve maximum performance, NSIMD mainly relies on the inline optimization pass of the compiler.
+Therefore using any mainstream compiler such as GCC, Clang, MSVC, XL C/C++, ICC and others with NSIMD will give you a zero-cost SIMD abstraction library.

-To allow the inlining, a lot of code is placed in header files.
-Essentially "small" functions such as addition, multiplication, square root, … are all present in header files whereas big functions such as I/O are put in source files that are compiled as a `.so`/`.dll` library.
+To allow inlining, a lot of code is placed in header files. *Small* functions such as addition, multiplication, square root, etc, are all present in header files whereas big functions such as I/O are put in source files that are compiled as a `.so`/`.dll` library.

 NSIMD provides C89, C++98, C++11 and C++14 APIs.
-All APIs allow the user to write generic code.
-For the C API this genericity is achieved through a thin layer of macros whereas for the C++ APIs it is achieved through the use of templates and function overloading.
-The C++ API is split into two parts.
-One part is a C-like API with only function calls and direct typedefs for SIMD types whereas the second one provides operator overloading, higher level typedefs that allows unrolling.
-The differences between C++98 and C++11, 14 APIs concerns for example templated typedefs, templated constant.
+All APIs allow writing generic
+code.
+For the C API this is achieved through a thin layer of macros; for the C++ APIs it is achieved using templates and function overloading.
+The C++ API is split in two.
+The first part is a C-like API with only function calls and direct type definitions for SIMD types while the second one provides operator overloading, higher level type definitions that allows unrolling.
+C++11, C++14 APIs add for instance templated type definitions and templated constants.

-The compatibility of the binary is guaranteed by the fact that only a C ABI is exposed.
-The use of the binary by the C++ APIs is wrapped by code in the header files.
+Binary compatibility is guaranteed by the fact that only a C ABI is exposed.
+The C++ API only wraps the C calls.

 Supported SIMD instruction sets
 -------------------------------